Bombing of Cologne in World War II: First thousand-bomber raid

-At this stage of the war Bomber Command only had a regular front line strength of around 400 aircraft, and were in the process of transitioning from the twin engined medium bombers of the pre-war years to the newer more effective four-engined heavy bombers such as the Short Stirling, Handley Page Halifax and Avro Lancaster.
+At this stage of the war Bomber Command only had a regular front line strength of around 400 aircraft, and were in the process of changing from the twin engined medium bombers of the pre-war years to the newer more effective four-engined heavy bombers, the Short Stirling, Handley Page Halifax and Avro Lancaster.
 By using bombers and men from Operational Training Units (OTUs), 250 from RAF Coastal Command and from Flying Training Command, Harris could easily make up the 1,000 aircraft.
-However, just before the raid took place, the Royal Navy refused to allow the Coastal Command aircraft to take part in the raid.
-The Admiralty perceived the propaganda justifications too weak an argument against the real and pressing threat of the U-boats in the Battle of the Atlantic.
-Harris scrambled around and, by crewing 49 more aircraft with pupil pilots and instructors, 1,047 bombers eventually took part in the raid, two and a half times more than any previous raid by the RAF.
-58 bombers were from Polish units.
+Just before the raid took place, the Royal Navy refused to allow the Coastal Command aircraft to take part in the raid.
+The Admiralty perceived the propaganda justifications too weak an argument against the U-boat peril in the Battle of the Atlantic.
+Harris scrambled around and, by crewing 49 more aircraft with pupil pilots and instructors, 1,047 bombers eventually took part in the raid, two and a half times more than any previous raid by the RAF; 58 bombers were from Polish units.
 In addition to the bombers attacking Cologne, 113 other aircraft on "intruder" raids harassed German night-fighter airfields.

-Cologne was not Harris's first choice; he wanted to bomb Hamburg.
-However, poor weather made Hamburg a poor choice, and, in addition, Harris was advised by Basil Dickins, a scientist who was section head of RAF's Bomber Command's Operations research, to choose Cologne, which was within range for use of the GEE navigation system.
+Cologne was not Harris's first choice; he wanted to bomb Hamburg but bad weather made Hamburg a poor choice and Harris was advised by Basil Dickins, a scientist who was section head of the Bomber Command Operational Research Section (ORS-BC) to choose Cologne, which wasin range of the GEE navigation system.